karthikraji2020/uigenkit/CONTRIBUTING.md

       ```
       $ git push origin BRANCH_NAME
       ```
    1. Make a [pull request](https://github.com/git-guides/git-pull) (PR).
-Ensure you send the PR to the `main` branch
+Ensure you send the PR to the `master` branch

-   Once done, our developer will review the changes and merge to `main` branch.
+   Once done, our developer will review the changes and merge to `master` branch.